Peach Pancakes

 - Baking Soda and Salt: Some baking essentials to create light and fluffy pancakes!

-How to Make a Peach Topping for Pancakes
+How to Make Fresh Peach Pancakes

 Not only do peaches make a great addition to the pancake batter but they also make a wonderful topping for a classic pancake recipe.
 Here’s how to make it: